lilla-nemeth/lost-and-found/README.md

 ## Environment Variables

 To run this app, you need to add the following environment variables to your .env file.
-Make sure the .env file is visible to sequelize config file.
+Make sure the .env file is visible to sequelize config.js and queries.js files.

 ### Server